bigboxer23/meural-control/README.md

 7) Other
    8) Java needs to be available and installed (java 8+)
       9) On raspberry pi run `sudo apt install default-jdk`

-Finally, two lines need to be manually added to